-- New Microsoft Edge (Chromium) support for Windows 10 kiosk mode.
+- New Microsoft Edge (Chromium) support for kiosk mode on Windows 10 May 2021 Update.

 - WinHTTP Web Proxy Auto-Discovery Service improvements.

 - Updates the Open Mobile Alliance (OMA) Device Management (DM) sync protocol.

-- Windows 10 startup times for apps with roaming settings improvements.
+- Windows 10 startup times for apps with roaming settings improvements on version 21H1.

 What’s new on Windows 10 May 2021 Update

-As part of the new features, version 21H1 won’t significantly change the way you use Windows 10.
+As part of the new features, version 21H1 (May 2021 Update) won’t significantly change the way you use Windows 10.
 Instead, it will focus on some key areas, including quality, remote access, and security.

-For example, if you use Windows Hello for biometric authentication, the new multi-camera support will help you to set another camera the default when using high-end displays that include integrated webcams.
+For example, if you use Windows Hello for biometric authentication, the new multi-camera support will help you set another camera the default when using high-end displays that include integrated webcams.

 This new release fixes a delay problem on Windows Defender Application Guard (WDAG) when opening a Microsoft Office.
 It improves file copying for files over 400MB in size when using the Robocopy command-line tool.
 And it addresses a problem that causes high usage of system memory when the WDAG container is idle.

-Windows 10 21H1 also introduces better support for remote work scenarios when using Windows Management Instrumentation (WMI) Group Policy Service (GPSVC).
+Windows 10 21H1 also introduces better support for remote work scenarios using Windows Management Instrumentation (WMI) Group Policy Service (GPSVC).
 Also, it fixes slow membership propagation when editing a user or computer group in Active Directory (AD).